Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/MS3README.md

 2. Profile : Readers

 Users who want to focus on their personnal development and want to include more readings in their life.
 They want to integrate more readings in their life by using the book as a real tool on their personnal development journey.
 They want to take time to read more and share their recommendations/reviews.
-They want to have the possibility to see recommandations and buy books online.
+They want to have the possibility to see recommandations, save books for later and buy books online.

 a. identity and behaviours

-Readers interacting with the site are English speaker and we can determine different profiles :
+Readers interacting with the site are English speaker and we can determine different reader profiles :
 - Beginner : between 1 - 12 books per year : Mostly users who read very rarely.
 - Intermediate : between 12 - 24 books per year : Mostly users who read minimum 1 book per month
 - Expert : between 24 - 36 books per year : Users who reads very frequently and it is part of their habits